Retail

 What is retail?

-As consumers, we are all used to searching for products in a very specific way and transferring our expectations to the retailer accordingly.
+As consumers, we are all used to searching very specifically for products and transferring our expectations to the retailer accordingly.
 A major impetus for this development, which began almost two decades ago, was the e-commerce segment.
-Thanks to digital linking, we are able to demand exactly what we need, regardless of time and location - the variety of products is increasing accordingly, especially in the food sector and stationary retail.
+Thanks to digital connectivity, we are able to demand exactly what we need, regardless of time and place - the variety of products is constantly increasing accordingly, especially in the food sector and in bricks-and-mortar retail.

-The English term "retail" classically stands for the retail trade; the customer in this context is the end consumer.
-Depending on the context, however, "retail" is also understood in a differentiated way, for example in the real estate sector as a designation for real estate intended for retail.
-When it comes to fashion or textiles, logistics even has its own special field: retail logistics.
+The English term "retail" traditionally stands for the retail trade.
+In this context the customer is the end consumer.
+Depending on the context, however, "retail" is also understood in different ways, for example in the real estate sector as a term for properties intended for retail use.
+When it comes to fashion or textiles, there is even a separate specialty within logistics: retail logistics.

-• Labeling of goods ready for sale including price labels, packaging material, etc.
+• Labeling of goods ready for sale, e.g. with price labels, packaging material, etc.

 • Picking for the respective point of sale (POS)